 Academic assistance is offered through our tutoring program.
-It is not required that students attend tutoring sessions, but it is strongly recommended that they do attend.
-Certified teachers are available during the tutoring sessions to help students with academic or technical problems.
+It is not required that students participate in tutoring sessions, but it is strongly recommended that they do participate in this opportunity.
+Certified teachers are available during both in Learning Lab and virtual tutoring sessions to help students with academic or technical problems.
 Tutoring is offered at the following times and locations:

-FDA OFFICE Monday, Tuesday, Wednesday, Thursday 10 AM - 3 PM
+FDA OFFICE: Monday, Tuesday, Wednesday, Thursday 10:00 AM - 4:00 PM

-Attending tutoring sessions is a privilege.
-If a student misbehaves during the tutoring session he/she will be asked to leave and his/her parent/guardian will be informed of the problem and the length of the removal from the lab.
+Attending any tutoring sessions is a privilege.
+If a student misbehaves during the tutoring session, he/she will be asked to leave/end the tutoring session and his/her parent/guardian will be informed of the problem and the length of the removal from the lab.
 The length of time a student is denied attendance at tutoring sessions will be determined by the severity of the misbehavior.

-Students attending a tutoring session may take a break from the lab; however; students will be allowed a maximum of two breaks a day.
-The third time a student leaves the lab, they will not be allowed to return to the lab that day.
+Students attending an FDA Office tutoring session may take a break from the Learning Lab; however; students will be allowed a maximum of two breaks a day.
+The third time a student leaves the Learning Lab, they will not be allowed to return to the Learning Lab that day.